 Bullet-points copied, another book mentioned, another author even more groundbreaking in the study of whatever.

-Google search, book found, and, what’s this?—a lecture series given by the author, recorded at Yale, uploaded to YouTube, bookmarked for after dinner.
+Google search, book found, and, what’s this?—a lecture series given by the author, recorded at Yale, uploaded to YouTube, and bookmarked for after dinner.
 Word.

 Three more slides.
 One more quote.
 Not as good.
 Not worth a tweet.